-Apart from defining how you see one of your dream characters, and what relationship you have had to them in the past, as Harry suggests, it helps to simply consider how you feel about them, what characteristics are most important or noticeable to you.
-But occasionally it isn’t what you see in their own character, but what you feel about them.
+Apart from defining how you see one of your dream characters, and what relationship you have had to them in the past, as Harry suggests, it helps to simply consider how you feel about them, what of their characteristics are most important or noticeable to you?
+But occasionally it isn’t what you see in their character, but what you feel about them that is important.
 For instance a person who has frequently appeared in my dreams is a woman called Ann.
 I felt a lot of sexual attraction to Ann – although she may have felt nothing for me – and she appears in my dreams whenever loving feelings or closeness are being dealt with.

 A man I used to work for, Leo, has appeared in dreams where a problem regarding outer activity was concerned.
 So Leo represents for me ways of dealing with difficulties I face in the world.
 He is the confidence and courage I have innately to meet things constructively.

 But many characters in dreams are not people you have ever met or known, not even characters from films, plays or books.
-So you cannot look back on them and ask yourself what you observed or felt about them.
+So you can’t look back on them and ask yourself what you observed or felt about them.
 In such cases it is most helpful to imagine yourself as that character and describe who you are, exactly as you are and how you act in the dream – as the dream character.
 As an example of this, one character in a dream, an old man, was dying.
 He was nobody I knew.
-When I imagined myself as him and described what I felt, and what was happening to me, it was clear he represented the experience I was facing at the time of letting my old life, a phase of my life, my old self, die.
+When I imagined myself as him and described what I felt, and what was happening to me, it was clear he represented the experience I was facing at the time.
+I was letting my old life, a phase of my life, my old self, die.
 This was difficult but it was happening, and the dream helped me clarify what I was facing.
-At the time I had given up running groups and being a therapist.
-So it was a whole new way of life and felt like a death.
+See Being the Person or Thing